MacrosystemsEDDIE/module5/README.md

 		g.
 You will then have a project with all the files from this repository.

 ### Step 2: Install required R packages
-1. The list of required of packages is detailed in the "install_packages.R" script in this repository.
+1. The list of required of packages is detailed in the `install.R` script in this repository.
 Open and run this script to install the necessary packages.
   Watch out for errors in package installation.
 Most can be avoided using the most up-to-date version of R (4.0.3 as of 2021-01-22).
   Updating of current R packages on your system is recommended.

 ### Step 3: Launch Shiny App
-1. Open the script "app.R" in your console.
+1. Open the script `app.R` in your console.
+It is found in the `app` directory
 2. Click the "Run App" button in the Script (indicated below).
 3. This will launch the Shiny App in your default web browser or in a new RStudio window.
 The Shiny App is run from RStudio so you will need to keep RStudio running in the background.
 ![](www/launch_app.png)<!-- -->